 Our team will look for white or red areas in your mouth or for unusual sores.
 We’ll also inspect your face and tongue for unusual bumps.
-Afterwards, we’ll examine your mouth, neck, and jaw.
+Afterward, we’ll examine your mouth, neck, and jaw.
 While this may seem unnecessary, our team can recognize bumps and abnormalities that can’t be found by touch alone.
 We may also feel inside your mouth, including your cheeks, and inspect your lymph nodes, lips, and the hinges of your jaw.

 If you’re interested in learning more about an oral cancer screening, please feel free to contact Sandpiper Dental at 763-561-7000.
 We’ll be happy to answer any questions you have and help you schedule an appointment with our dentist, Dr. David Trebisovsky.
 We’re excited to hear from you soon!